ashwin549/Truth-Lens/README.md

 link for the CNN model:
 [CNNmodel](https://www.kaggle.com/code/arshaqshagihan/interpretable-cnn)

-Download model weights and vectorizer from the cnn model, then run the newscraper usinh it.
+Download model weights and vectorizer from the cnn model, then run the newscraper using it.

 # Truthlens: Real-Time Data & AI-Driven Truth Finding